Advice 2 Talent

 Misclassification occurs when a worker is engaged as an independent contractor but is treated as an employee—working set hours, receiving task instructions, and relying solely on the company for income.

 While this approach may seem cost-effective, it raises ethical concerns and potential legal liabilities.
 Independent contractors are not entitled to benefits such as paid leave, healthcare, or job security.
-If a VA is misclassified, they may be denied these protections despite meeting the criteria for employment under Philippine labor laws.

 The Consequences of Getting It Wrong